WebSocket Communication Protocol

 1. Connection Failure

-2. Server Disconnection
+2. Server Disconnect

-• If the WebSocket abnormally disconnects, the OnDisconnected() callback is triggered:
+• If WebSocket abnormally disconnects, callback OnDisconnected():

-7. Other Considerations
+7. Other Notes

 1. Authentication